Metro-Records/la-metro-councilmatic/wiki/commands.md

 # Commands to know

 The LA metro galaxy comes with several CLI commands and their various options.
-This section identifies some of the most significant commands, how to use them, and where to execute them.
+This section identifies some of the most significant commands, how to use them, where to execute them, and [where to log the output](#logs).

 ## Scraping data from Legistar